talia0404/INSY-BCA2-Group-2/README.md

 - Work with NoSQL technologies such as MongoDB to manage unstructured data 📂

 It builds a solid foundation in data management that's critical for business, tech, and data science roles!

-## 20 March

-Use SSMS.

-Create a new Query.

-Create a new database.

-Use the Activity 2 ERD to create tables in a database.

-Add at least 1 value in each table.